 I’m going to be honest…long distance relationships suck.
 They’re horrible.
-They’re difficult for anyone that cares about their relationship.
+They’re difficult for anyone that cares about their relationship…and their own sanity.
 Any person that pursues a long-distance relationship (LDR) must have a tremendous amount of strength to survive it.
+And it takes two.
+If one person isn’t strong or isn’t committed, it will inevitably fail.
 You learn a lot about yourself and your partner when there’s distance between you.

 International Long Distance Relationships

 Being in an international long-distance relationship complicates things even more.
 It requires even more commitment, more patience an a lot more effort.
 Nothing comes easily.
 Sometimes it’s downright exhausting.